dlangk/langkilde/posts/2024-06-13-complexity-intelligence-and-anti-fragility.md

 success but as with all mutation there is a [huge amount of randomness](https://langkilde.se/post/2024-03-27-untangling-luck-and-skill-in-business).
 Equilibrium emerges temporarily, but as subsystems change equilibrium moves.
-And the complex systems can operate far from their equilibrium for a long time.
+And complex systems can operate far from their equilibrium for a long time, making it hard to tell if the situation is stable or not.

 The universe does not lend itself to prediction to such a degree that we can engineer highly complex systems.
+We over-estimate our ability to predict and engineer the future, and under-estimate the amount of randomness.
+The alternative is that we are not in control, which is uncomfortable to most humans.
 The computational cost of modelling enough details to predict the future likely exceeds our available energy.

 **Anti-Fragility**